vuejs/vue-touch/README.md

 This is a component wrapper for Hammer.js 2.0.

-This version is only compatible with Vue 2.0.

 ## Install

 > This plugin requires Vue >= 2.0.
 For the Vue 1.\*-compatible version, see the `1.0` branch

 - Available through npm as `vue-touch`.
+As this version is currently in BETA, you have to install with the `next` tag.

 ```bash
 npm install vue-touch@next